Everwood: Season 1

 In the meantime, Ephram's maternal grandparents come to visit their new home in the fall and Ephram decides he wants to move back to New York City to live with them.
 Ephram's grandfather—also a surgeon—berates Andy into letting Ephram go.
-Delia and her grandmother befriend Edna Harper (Debra Mooney), a semi-retired army nurse and Harold's estranged mother.
+Delia and her grandmother befriend Edna Harper (Debra Mooney), a semi-retired Army nurse and Harold's estranged mother.
 They decide to throw her a surprise birthday party at the Browns' home.
 During the party, in front of all the guests, Ephram and Andy have a loud fight about his moving to New York City.
 The two stalk to different parts of the house with no decision resolved.
 Andy and his father-in-law also begin to fight about the situation but are interrupted because Bright has collapsed.
 He needs his appendix removed, but the snow has prevented travel to the nearest hospital, so they do emergency surgery on him in Andy's office.
 Andy sees how concerned and loving Harold is toward his son and resolves to try and patch things up with Ephram.
-He confesses that he will be "half a man" if Ephram leaves, and as a result Ephram decides to stay.
+He confesses that he will be "half a person" if Ephram leaves, and as a result Ephram decides to stay.

 Andy meets his next-door neighbor Nina Feeney (Stephanie Niznik) after a loud fight with Ephram in the front yard.
 She is friendly but outspoken and honest.
 Nina eventually explains that she is serving as a surrogate mother for a woman who was unable to conceive.
 A scandal erupts when Nina has the baby and it is revealed that the mother is well over fifty, but Andy supports Nina's decision.

 All is not well for Colin.
 He returns home and re-enrolls in school, but he has lost most of his memory, including his memory of Amy.
 Under pressure to step back into his old life, Colin befriends Ephram since the latter is the only person who does not have a preconceived notion of him.
 Amy, meanwhile, struggles with emerging feelings for Ephram as he has an unsuccessful relationship with Colin's sister, Laynie.
 His lingering attachment to Amy flares up at inopportune moments, causing Laynie to break it off.